 $1,171 Website

-For the second year there was a significant loss against budget due to the Fairy Festival and the extra salary time that that required.
+For the second year there was a significant loss against budget due to the increasing workload of the annual Fairy Festival and the extra salary time that it required.
 Going forward it is considered that the Fairy Festival has become too big a financial risk for the EBA to continue with, unless full sponsorship can be found.
-In addition to the Fairy Festival losses that occurred in 2024 and 2025 there is considerable pressure and time commitment required of the Town Centre Manager and staff which has required time input and salary cost beyond the budget.
+In addition to the Fairy Festival losses that occurred in 2024 and 2025 there is considerable pressure and time commitment required of the Town Centre Manager and staff which has required time input and therefore salary cost, and accumulated annual leave, beyond the budget.

 I confirm that the Annual Report includes information on conflicts of interest/register of interest, accounting policies and operating procedures.

-I also confirm that information on conflicts of interest/register of interests for the Ellerslie Business Association Incorporated
+I also confirm that information on conflicts of interest/register of interests for the Ellerslie Business Association Incorporated is available for members and will be presented at the 2025 AGM and all subsequent Executive Board Meetings.

 I move that the audited Financial Statements for the year ended 30th June 2025 be approved.

+Murray Wells, Treasurer,

-Murray Wells Treasurer Ellerslie Business Association Incorporated.
+Ellerslie Business Association Incorporated.